 Upon request, MCC of VA will provide the clinical rationale or criteria used in making medical necessity determinations.
 You may request the information by calling 1-800-424-4524 or faxing the Utilization Management Department at 1-866-210-1523 for CCC Plus or 1-855-769-2116 for Medallion 4.0.
 If you would like to discuss an adverse decision with MCC of VA’s Medical Director, please call the Utilization Management department within five business days of the determination.

 Prior authorization is not required for coverage of post-stabilization services when these services are provided in any emergency department or for services in an observation setting.
-To request authorization for an inpatient admission or have any questions related to post-stabilization services, please contact the Utilization Management department at 1-800-424-4524.
+To request authorization for an inpatient admission or if you have any questions related to post-stabilization services, please contact the Utilization Management department at 1-800-424-4524.

 MCC of VA delivers a fully integrated model of care specially designed for members of Virginia’s Commonwealth Coordinated Care Plus (CCC Plus) and Medallion 4.0 programs.